Mel Renfro: Early life

-In 1983, he was inducted into the Oregon Sports Hall of Fame.
+In 1983, Renfro was inducted into the Oregon Sports Hall of Fame.
+In 1995, he was inducted into the National High School Hall of Fame.

 College career

 In 1960, Renfro enrolled at the University of Oregon in Eugene, where he excelled for the track team and as a two-way football player, an All-American halfback and defensive back.
-In football, he earned All-Coast recognition three times and is one of only two-time All-American (Steve Barnett is the other player) in university history.
+In football, he earned All-Coast recognition three times and is one of only two two-time All-Americans (Steve Barnett is the other player) in university history.
 He is also the second two-sport All-American in university history, the first one was George Shaw in football and baseball.

 In 1992, Renfro was inducted into the University of Oregon Athletic Hall of Fame.

 Football

-From the start of his sophomore season he received recognition as one of the best and most complete running backs in college football, being able to run inside or outside, catch, block and play special teams.
+From the start of his sophomore season, Renfro received recognition as one of the best and most complete running backs in college football, being able to run inside or outside, catch, block and play special teams.
 In 1963, he was even named the team's backup quarterback.

 One of Renfro's best collegiate games took place against Rice at Houston in 1962.
-Renfro shined on both offense and defense, leading the Ducks to a 31–12 victory on October 13.
+Renfro shone on both offense and defense, leading the Ducks to a 31–12 victory on October 13.
 Rice Stadium had been a whites-only facility prior to the Ducks' visit, but university officials allowed Renfro's family to enter and sit in a special section of the stadium near the 35-yard line.
 According to a contemporary account in the Register-Guard, when Renfro left the game, he was given a loud and appreciative ovation by the Rice crowd.

 An Oregon sportswriter asked a Houston counterpart in the press box if an African-American had ever received such an ovation by a predominantly white crowd.
 The Texan enthusiastically replied, "We've never seen any player that good!"
 The morning after the game, a Houston paper headlined, "Renfro Runs Rice Ragged."

 Renfro led Oregon in rushing three straight seasons (1961–63), finishing with a career total 1,540 yards and 23 touchdowns.
 He still holds the university's career record for highest average per play at 6.01 yards.
-He also had 41 catches for 644 yards and five touchdowns, very impressive numbers in an era when running backs usually did not catch more than 10 passes during a season.
+Renfro also had 41 catches for 644 yards and five touchdowns, very impressive numbers in an era when running backs usually did not catch more than 10 passes during a season.

 In 1986, Renfro was enshrined in the College Football Hall of Fame and is a member of The Pigskin Club of Washington, D.C., a National Intercollegiate All-American Football Players Honor Roll.
 He is considered to be the best running back in the history of the University of Oregon, other than LaMichael James.